marcpawl/gradle_native_global_definitions/README.md

 To run:

-  docker build --build-arg VERSION=2.8  -t test .
+  docker build --build-arg VERSION=4.8  -t test .

-where 2.8 is the version of gradle you want to test.
+where 4.8 is the version of gradle you want to test.

-This technique broke with gradle 2.9
+This technique was changed starting with gradle 2.9.